clawpack/doc/doc/googleearth_plotting.rst

 (`kml_figsize`) is `8x6` inches and dpi (`kml_dpi`) is 200, resulting in an
 image that is 1600 x 1200.
 But because 1600 is not an even multiple of 30, noticeable vertical stripes appear at the coarsest level.
-A more obvious plaid patterns appear at finer levels, since neither 1600 or 1200 are evenly divisible by 30*2*6 = 360.
+A more obvious plaid pattern appears at finer levels, since neither 1600 or 1200 are evenly divisible by 30*2*6 = 360.

 .. figure::  images/GE_aliased.png
-   :scale: 50%
+   :scale: 40%
    :align: center

    Aliasing effects resulting from default `kml_dpi` and `kml_figsize` settings